Maiden Bradley: Reformed

 A house was first licensed for Congregational worship in 1672 but later licensed for Independent worship.
 A chapel was built in 1820 and licensed for Independent worship in 1822.
 It became Congregational and remained so until 1972 when, in common with many other Congregational chapels, it became a United Reformed church.
 The chapel is rendered with a Welsh slate roof, and a plain stone Tuscan portico.
 A schoolroom was added to the eastern end and there is a 20th-century lean-to extension.
 Inside there is a late 19th-century gallery on wooden columns and an organ loft.

 Amenities

-The village is served by the Somerset Arms, a traditional public house.
+The village is served by The Bradley Hare (formerly The Somerset Arms), a traditional public house.

 There is a part-time village shop at the Memorial Hall, run by villagers.
 The previous village shop opened in 1889 as a branch of Walton's Department Store of Mere.
 It sold most things – groceries, clothes, shoes, drapery, even furniture.
 From 2001 to 2018 it was replaced by a community-run shop, and the post office was housed in the same building.